intiser007/852healthkare-restaurant-finder-mvp/README.md

 # Smart Restaurant Finder MVP

+## DISCLAIMER: Using LLM models in an application is expensive, so the project uses mlvoca.github.io
+## The LLM is a bit slow, and sometimes API requests might time out.
+But to prove the API call works a test-free-llm.js file was setup.
+To run it please type `node test-free-llm.js` in the terminal.

 A comprehensive web application that provides personalized restaurant recommendations based on user health profiles and real-time location data.
 This project consists of a Node.js/Express backend API and a Vue 3/Quasar frontend application.

 ## 🎯 Project Overview